Creating Centres of Excellence

 These support plans link training courses and coaching plans to raise capabilities, provide real time feedback and guidance on how to resolve implementation issues.

-For more information or a call to discuss how we can support your LeanTPM Centre of Excellence programme use our contact form.
+Click on the links below for more information about potential support plans or use our contact form to find out how we can support your Centre of Excellence programme